Search

 If you have no will, then your bank account after death in Florida will pass to the named beneficiary.

-However, if there is no named beneficiary then Florida intestate laws step in.
+However, if there is no named beneficiary then Florida interstate laws step in.
 A state-appointed executor will follow these rules to distribute the money.
 However, this means the deceased person’s had no input in their wealth distribution, which can often lead to distress and upset in the family.

 Jointly Owned Accounts

 So what happens to joint-owned bank accounts after death in Florida?
 If you own a joint account with someone else, then the surviving joint account holder will usually become the sole owner.
-No probate process should be required.
+No probate process should be necessary.

 With Rights of Survivorship